 North of England boundaries

-The map below shows the general pattern of power flow directions expected to occur most of the time in the years to come up to 2033, i.e. power will generally flow from north to south.
+The map below shows the general pattern of power flow directions expected to occur at winter peak in the years to come up to 2036, i.e. power will generally flow from north to south.
 The arrows in the diagram illustrate power flow directions and are approximately scaled relative to the winter peak flows.

-Low-carbon and renewable generation is expected to increase across all four scenarios.
-Fossil fuel generation could see sustained decline in all except the "Falling Short" scenario, but it wouldn’t be phased out in the region until 2040 at the earliest in the "Leading the Way" scenario.
+When most of this area and Scotland is generating power, the transmission network can become highly overloaded.
+The loss of one of the north-to-south routes can lead to constraints on the remaining circuits here.
+Low-carbon and renewable generation is expected to increase across all 3 FES pathways while fossil fuel generation could see sustained decline, but it wouldn’t be phased out in the region until 2040 at the earliest, in the Holistic Transition pathway.

 Boundary Regions